jcmdln/snagem/README.md

-`snagem` provides a simple way to track, retrieve, and manage content from sites supported by [youtube-dl](https://github.com/ytdl-org/youtube-dl) so it may be enjoyed on your schedule.
+`snagem` provides a simple way to track, retrieve and manage content so it may be enjoyed on your schedule.

 See the following for subcomponent documentation:
 * [snagctl](./snagctl/README.md)